Dave Ramsey - Our Favorite (Personal Finance) Financial Guru

 Here are just a few reasons I love the podcast.

-Podcasts are just easier.
+Apple podcasts are just easier.
 It might sound obvious, but that took me of a year plus of listening to figure out.
-If you prefer to watch the show live production in it’s entirety (like I did), it is available to view on YouTube.
+If you prefer to watch the show live production in it’s entirety (like I did), you can watch it on YouTube.
 In fact, that’s the only way I would get it at first.
 In my head, watching the live video version just adds so much adds value to the show.
 The video/audio quality is essentially on par with any news room show on TV.

-But ultimately, I couldn’t just access the YouTube versions of the three-hour-long show just anywhere.
+Pretty quickly I learned how hard it was to access the YouTube versions of the three-hour-long show without wifi.
 I had to have time.
 I had to have data.
 I had to have battery life on my phone.
 And of course, ain’t nobody got time for that… I mean, I used to stream the full show on YouTube from my phone - even in my car!
 Now, for the sake of my cellular budget and just time, I typically download and listen to the podcast in the car on my daily commute.

 And it’s been a much better method of consumption.